Connections Layer

 Control Points

-Connections support user-defined control points for manual routing:
+Connections support user-defined control points for manual routing.
+Control points are stored directly on the Connection object:

 Connection with two control points creating a custom routing path.
 Control points shown as small circles that can be dragged.
 Before/after comparison showing automatic vs manual routing.